 In line with this rationale, it demonstrates how Valuer’s AI platform can help large organizations find the most compatible innovative startups with sustainability-related technologies.
 For this purpose, it includes an in-depth description of three innovative startups chosen by the Valuer AI platform whose work aligns with the targets of SDG 12.

-But even though the format of the startup featured in the report resembles the one our customers receive once their startup search is finalized, the selection here is a general example that doesn’t take into account a corporation’s unique needs.
+The format of the sustainable development startups featured in the report resembles the one our customers receive once their startup search is finalized.
+The selection here is a general example that doesn’t take into account a corporation’s unique needs.

 How Does the Valuer Platform Work?